by Brian DeChesare Comments (155)

 Why Private Equity?

-So, you’ve made it through your first few months in banking alive.
+So, you’ve made it through investment banking alive.
 Your waist is bigger from all those tiramisu desserts, but luckily your bank account has gotten even fatter than your stomach.

 And your bank account is set to get even fatter in the future – if you can successfully break into private equity.